Quiet-Clicking-Sounds/Mead_Making_Adventures/Recipe List/#1 Standard.md

 2024-05-31 A little dead yeast floating on-top, more bubbles at the airlock, and plenty of bubbles once agitated, much happier with the progress of this one now

+2024-05-31 14:00 Winetheif arrived today, took some more accurate readings.
+1.060grav @ 22c, I'm willing to trust these readings.
+We may end up with a sweeter or stronger brew than expected

 <h2>Post Fermentation</h2>